• Skip to primary navigation

 When can I make this recipe?

-I usually make this recipe for Father’s Day and Christmas dinner.
+We usually make this recipe for Father’s Day and Christmas dinner.

 If I freeze this, should I defrost it before baking?

 No, you don't need to.
 All you need to do is preheat your oven to 375 and bake them for about 40 minutes to 1 hour.
-Or until the center of the mashed potato filling is hot or warm enough for you.
+Or, until the center of the mashed potato filling is hot or warm enough for you.

 Is it okay to bake the whole potatoes a bit longer?